Percy Courtman

 Percy Courtman (14 May 1888 – 2 June 1917) was an English breaststroke swimmer from Chorlton-cum-Hardy, Lancashire who competed for Great Britain in the 1908 Summer Olympics and 1912 Summer Olympics.

-He was son of James and his wife, Percy Ann Courtman, who at time of their son's death lived in 261 Stretford Road, Manchester.
+He was the son of James and his wife, Percy Ann Courtman, who, at the time of their son's death, lived at 261 Stretford Road, Manchester.

-In the 1908 Olympics he competed in the 200-metre breaststroke, but was second in his heat and did not advance.
-Four years later he competed in the 400-metre breaststroke and won a bronze medal.
+In the 1908 Olympics, he competed in the 200-metre breaststroke, but was second in his heat and did not advance.
+Four years later, he competed in the 400-metre breaststroke and won a bronze medal.
 He also competed in the 200 metre breaststroke and was fourth.

 He died during World War I in France while serving as a private in the 1st/6th Battalion of the Manchester Regiment, and is buried at Neuville-Bourjonval British Cemetery, Pas-de-Calais.